joshherrera09/readme-generator/newREADME.md

 # README Generator
 [![Build Status](https://img.shields.io/badge/MIT-license-red)
 ## Table of Contents
 - Description
+- Table of Contents
-- INstallation
+- Installation
 - Usage
 - License
 - Contributing
 - Tests
 - Questions
 ## Description
-Intended to automatically generate a README.md file based on users answers to prompted questions
+This application is intended to automatically create a README file for your repository
 ## Installation
-npm init npm i inquirer
+I initialized npm with npm init.
+Then I installed inquirer with npm i inquirer.
 ## Usage
-Run node index.js in the terminal and answer questions in relation to your project
+To use this application, you will run node index.js in the terminal and answer all of the questions in relation to your own project.
+After answering all of the prompts, the README.md file will be created for you.
 ## License
 MIT
 ## Contributing
-Open to all contributors
+Contributions, issues and feature requests are welcome!
+See my contact information if you would like to contribute.
 ## Testing
+node index.js
 ## Questions
 For repository please visit https://github.com/joshherrera09